NTracey/T1A1-Workbook/README.md

 ### Control Flow

-Control flow, also known as control structures, indicates the computer to complete a specific action based on whether or not a condition is met (Nayak N 2020).
+Control flow, also known as control structures, indicates the computer to complete a specific action based on whether or not a condition is met (_Control flow_ 2020).
 Reserved keywords such as if, else, elsif, and end are used for logical structures (conditionals) (Sonia Dumitru 2019).

 ### Decision-making Statements

-Nayak N (2020) explains in the control flow video
+Decision-making statemenets are explored in _Control Flow_ (2020)

 - **if Statement**

   The control flow begins with the if keyword, then checks to see if the condition is true, and ends the control flow with the keyword end.
-The if, elsif, and else keyword is either executed based on whether it is true or false.
+The `if`, `elsif`, and `else` keyword is either executed based on whether it is true or false.

   ```
   raining = true